hueitan/javascript-sdk-design/README.md

 ```
 ### XMLHttpRequest

+Writing XMLHttpRequest is not a good idea.
+I assume that you don't want to waste time on battling with IE or other browsers.
+Here's some polyfills or code you can try

+1. [window.fetch](https://github.com/github/fetch) - A window.fetch JavaScript polyfill.
+2. [got](https://github.com/sindresorhus/got) - Simplified HTTP/HTTPS requests
+3. more

 ## Component of URI

 It's important to know if your SDK need to parse the location url.